mghpcc-projects/user_level_slurm_reservations/README.md

 Beyond any requirements imposed by the HIL software and Slurm, the following apply to the user level Slurm reservation software.

-  1. All nodes in the HIL reservation pool are configured in a singleo Slurm partition.
+  1. All nodes in the HIL reservation pool are configured in a single Slurm partition.

-  2. The Slurm controller node in the partition is not available for HIL operations and is **not** marked with the ```HIL``` feature.

-  3. Slurm compute nodes must be marked with the ```HIL``` feature in order to be placed in a HIL reservation.
+  2. Slurm compute nodes must be marked with the ```HIL``` feature in order to be placed in a HIL reservation.
 Features are defined in the ```slurm.conf``` file or may be added to a node by a privileged user via the ```scontrol update``` command.
-Refer to the Slurm documenation for a description of how to do this.
+Refer to the Slurm documentation for a description of how to do this.

+  3. The Slurm controller node in the partition is not available for HIL operations and is **not** marked with the ```HIL``` feature.

   4. HIL nodes may be released from a HIL reservation through
   ```hil_release```, even though they are not up and running Linux.